Libensemble/libensemble/docs/running_libE.rst

 to just the libEnsemble manager and workers, the ``libE_specs['dedicated_mode']`` option can be set (see :doc:`central mode<platforms/platforms_index>`).

-In particular, this mode can be used to run on the **launch** nodes of three-tier systems (e.g. Theta/Summit), allowing the whole node allocation for worker-launched application runs.
+This mode is often used to run on a **launch** node of a three-tier system (e.g. Theta/Summit), allowing the whole node allocation for worker-launched application runs.
 In this scenario, make sure there are no imports of ``mpi4py`` in your Python scripts.